kyledbusiness/iam-lifecycle-automation-lab/README.md

 - Anyone new to cloud IAM concepts
 - Early-career professionals looking for a real-world example of identity automation and access control

-No prior experience with Entra ID or Azure is required — the walkthrough breaks everything down step by step.
+No prior experience with Entra ID or Azure is required.
+The walkthrough breaks everything down step by step.

 ---